 John Glen was born in Bath in 1974 and was brought up into a small family horticultural business in rural Wiltshire.
 His mother and uncle were born in Salisbury and his grandfather and great-grandfather lived and worked in the City during The Blitz.
-John is married to Emma and he has two step children: William and Emily.
-Emma had a career in the Foreign Office in Paris and now works full time in the home.
+John was married to Emma (m.2008 – 2021) and he has two step children: William and Emily.

 He attended King Edward’s School, Bath where he was Head Boy.
 He took a year out after his A Levels to work, and he studied Politics A Level in the evenings at Wiltshire College.
 He then won a place at Oxford University where he read Modern History.

 After university, John worked for two Government Ministers in the last year of the Conservative administration (1996-97).
 This experience helped him to understand the hard work involved in being a Member of Parliament and the challenges of constituency work which he had extensive exposure to during his year as a Parliamentary researcher.
 After campaigning in Middlesbrough South and East Cleveland for Michael (now Lord) Bates in the 1997 General Election, John joined the Strategy practice of a large management consultancy firm.

 Following three years in consulting John worked an 8 month spell for William Hague MP’s team.
 John helped prepare William for Prime Minister’s Question Time and briefed the Shadow Cabinet for media appearances in his role as Head of the Political Section of the Conservative Research Department.
 After this secondment and standing for Parliament himself, as one of the youngest candidates, in Plymouth Devonport at the 2001 General Election, John wanted to gain further experience outside politics.